justjokiing/kshift/README.md

 ## Demo

-This demo is in the day, showing that the default usage will change it to the day theme if it is set to run at sunrise.

-https://github.com/justjokiing/kshift/assets/64444712/02e64459-5f5b-477b-a0aa-bdfcd431772d
+This demo shows a shift from one theme to another manually, then kshift determining the correct theme to switch to. https://github.com/justjokiing/kshift/assets/64444712/02e64459-5f5b-477b-a0aa-bdfcd431772d